Wreath Macdonald polynomials as eigenstates: Introduction

 \subsection{Strategy of the proof}

-One does not simply study elements of the horizontal Heisenberg subalgebra, and our strategy and methods are highly indirect as a result.
-Our overall plan is to translate the pair of triangularity conditions to the fermionic picture and show that they are satisfied by the diagonal basis.
+There is no simple way to study elements of the horizontal Heisenberg subalgebra, and our strategy and methods are highly indirect as a result.
+Our overall plan is to translate the pair of triangularity conditions to the fermionic module $\mathcal{F}$ and show that they are satisfied by $\left\{ |\lambda\rangle \right\}$.
 Before that, we must translate them from wreath product representations into bosons.
 As in the classical Macdonald case, we can rewrite the tensor product appearing in the definition as a `plethystic substitution', i.e. as a ring automorphism on $\Lambda_{q,t}^{\otimes\ell}$ defined by a linear map on power sum generators.
-By inverting these automorphisms, we can express conditions (i) and (ii) as saying that $H_\lambda$ spans the intersection of two subspaces: one obtained by multiplying certain combinations of plethystically-transformed, colored complete symmetric functions to $1\otimes e^{\core(\lambda)}$ and another obtained by multiplying plethystically-transformed, colored elementary symmetric functions instead (here, by color we mean the tensorand in $\Lambda_{q,t}^{\otimes\ell}$).
+By inverting these automorphisms, we can express conditions (1) and (2) as saying that $H_\lambda$ spans the intersection of two subspaces: one obtained by multiplying certain combinations of plethystically-transformed, colored \textit{complete} symmetric functions to $1\otimes e^{\core(\lambda)}$ and another obtained by multiplying plethystically-transformed, colored \textit{elementary} symmetric functions instead (here, by color we mean the tensorand in $\Lambda_{q,t}^{\otimes\ell}$).
 Thus, we can build up these two subspaces via multiplication by certain bosonic generators.

 In $W$, these bosonic multiplications come from the action of \textit{vertical} Heisenberg elements.
 Therefore, in $\mathcal{F}$, they must come from \textit{horizontal} Heisenberg elements.
 We are stuck again with analyzing elements of the horizontal Heisenberg subalgebra, but on the fermionic side, the problem is amenable to shuffle algebra methods.
-The shuffle algebra is a certain space of symmetric rational functions endowed with an exotic product, and vaguely speaking, these functions are meant to model correlation functions of the $\UTor$.
-By work of Negu\c{t} \cite{NegutTor}, it is isomorphic to a certain part of $\UTor$, and for our purposes, we can find shuffle elements corresponding to the horizontal Heisenberg elements of interest.
+The shuffle algebra is a certain space of symmetric rational functions endowed with an exotic product, and vaguely speaking, these functions are meant to model correlation functions of $\UTor$.
+By work of Negu\cb{t} \cite{NegutTor}, the shuffle algebra is isomorphic to a certain part of $\UTor$, and for our purposes, we can find shuffle elements corresponding to the horizontal Heisenberg elements of interest.